JulyJ/awesome-crafting/_pages/cheatsheets/visible-mending.md

 When done properly with good materials and stitches, visible mending can extend garment life significantly.

 **Can visible mending be decorative?**
 Absolutely!
-Many use it as a creative expression, adding color and texture.
+Many use it as a creative expression, adding colour and texture.

 **Do I need a sewing machine?**
 No, visible mending is traditionally hand-stitched, which allows more control and creativity.